-Danny’s is having his visions become real and able to hurt him.
-Perhaps there’s also a sly dig here at suffocating mothers.
-Jack’s is his abuse of Hatfield, a child he should have been protecting (like Danny).
+Danny’s is having his visions become real and able to hurt him (perhaps with a sly dig at suffocating mothers).
+Jack’s is his abuse of Hatfield, a child he should have been protecting … like Danny.

 Room 217 also represents the terror of the Blue Beard fairytale – which in turn is the core of The Shining’s plot.

 The fairytale’s heroine is given a set of keys but warned not to enter one particular room.
-She can’t resist and sees terrible things in there as a result.
-Curiosity kills the cat.
+She can’t resist – and finds terrible things inside.
+As they say, Curiosity killed the cat.

 The Shining is about writing and storytelling in several ways ways (in the same way that several of King’s novels are – somewhat autobiographically – about writers).

 Firstly, the novel’s plot is a modern retelling of the Blue Beard fairytale.
 It also borrows from Poe’s short story The Masque of the Red Death.